Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 command

-These are the available subcommands of the run
+These are the available subcommands for the sdk

 command: